klamt-lab/MCS_growth-coupling/README.md

 1. **MCS_1_coupling_degrees.m**

-   Computes **exhaustively all minimal cut sets up to three gene knockouts for the weakly and strongly growth-coupled and substrate-uptake coupled production of ethanol** with *E. coli*.
+   Computes **exhaustively all minimal cut sets up to three gene knockouts for the potentially, weakly and strongly growth-coupled and substrate-uptake coupled production of ethanol** with *E. coli*.
 A subnetwork/core network (ca. 600 reactions) of the iML1515 is used to shorten the computation runtime.
    Finally, the relationship between the MCS sets of the different coupling types is plotted.
 The user can set/unset the flag to de-/activate the minimum ATP maintenance demand.

 2. **MCS_2_smallest.m**

-   Computes **the smallest minimal cut set** for the weakly and strongly growth-coupled and substrate-uptake coupled synthesis of different products with *E. coli*.
+   Computes **the smallest minimal cut set** for the potentially, weakly and strongly growth-coupled and substrate-uptake coupled synthesis of different products with *E. coli*.
 The genome-scale model iML1515 is used.
 For heterologous products, the pathways are added automatically.
    As the runtime strongly depends on the random seed used in the MCS computation, multiple computations are run with a time limit.
 To avoid memory problems, the computation is run in a seperate MATLAB instance.
 By default, the script runs with the following
-   settings: (1) ethanol production (2) weak growth-coupled production (3) 12 iterations (4) 2 hours per computation (5) run each computation
+   settings: (1) ethanol production (2) weak growth-coupled production (3) 6 iterations (4) 4 hours per computation (5) run each computation
    in a new process each (6) maximum of 60 knockouts (7) return after finding 1 solution.
 The user can change these settings to compute
    MCS for different products or coupling strengths.

 3. **MCS_3_any.m**

-   Computes **a random minimal cut set** for the weakly and strongly growth-coupled and substrate-uptake coupled synthesis of different products with *E. coli*.
+   Computes **a random minimal cut set** for the potentially, weakly and strongly growth-coupled and substrate-uptake coupled synthesis of different products with *E. coli*.
 The genome-scale model iML1515 is used.
 For heterologous products, the pathways are added automatically.
    As the runtime strongly depends on the random seed used in the MCS computation, multiple computations are run with a time limit.
 To avoid memory problems, the computation is run in a seperate MATLAB instance.
 By default, the script runs with the following